-CB - SF
+CB - DEN

 The 49ers are bringing back K'Waun Williams on a one-year deal.
 The versatile cornerback visited with the Chiefs but ultimately returns to San Francisco.

 The 29-year-old appeared in just eight games (four starts) last season but has otherwise been a reliable presence in the San Francisco secondary.
 In 2020 alone, he made 22 tackles and recorded a career-high two sacks.
 Over six years in the NFL (77 games) between Cleveland and San Francisco, he has intercepted three passes, recorded six sacks, and made 249 tackles.